 Monthly expenses, or as some would call it, recurring expenses, are an unavoidable evil.
 It is that set of spending needs which has to be done but if given a choice, we would rather not.
 It is not half as exciting as the other expense head that goes by the name of ‘discretionary’.
 That is where all our fun lies.

-If discretionary spends, which basically denotes spending that we choose, would come with a happy smiley, monthly expenses would bear a morose emoji.
-It includes bills of all kinds such as utility, maintenance and more.
+If discretionary spending, which basically denotes spending that we choose, would come with a happy smiley, monthly expenses would bear a morose emoji.
+It includes bills of all kinds such as utility, maintenance, and more.
 Even basic food might be counted as one.

 Our home entertainment and communication bills, for example.
 We cannot consider cable/DTH (direct-to-home) and Internet needs among our discretionary spending anymore.
 They are a lifeline in a connected world, needed both for work and play amidst a hectic schedule.

 Tavaga is everything you need to start saving for your goals, stay on track, and achieve them in time.

 But what if we stop paying for linear TV?
 That would mean TV as we know it – aired through either cable or DTH (both routed through satellites), with channels choosing the content timing and peppering content with ads.